 Activity Risk Assessment Checklist

-Use this checklist to confirm that all activities have been properly assessed for hazards prior to the start of work.
-This checklist helps our project teams to identify all risks involved in specific scopes of work and to indicate how they plan to reduce, manage, or eliminate the risk.
+Use this construction risk assessment checklist to confirm that all activities have been properly assessed for hazards prior to the start of work.
+This checklist helps your project teams identify all risks involved in specific scopes of work and indicate how they plan to reduce, manage, or eliminate the risk.

 |1.
 Does the work about to be completed have a high risk or high hazards involved?||Yes No N/A|

 |2.
 What are the risks associated with this work?||Text Answer|

 |3.
 What measures are being taken by the contractor to reduce the risks associated with this work?||Text Answer|